CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 Continuum image quality
 #########################
-All released continuum multi-frequency synthesis images have passed validation, ensuring that they meet the resolution requirements, minimum sensitivity requirements, and have no significant image artifacts, as described in "Validation of processed data products: Continuum".
+All released continuum multi-frequency synthesis images have passed validation, ensuring that they meet the resolution requirements, minimum sensitivity requirements, and have no significant image artifacts, as described in ":ref:`Validation of processed data products: Continuum <cont>`".

 The noise values for all released continuum images are shown in :numref:`dq_1`.
 The left panel shows the noise distribution on the inner part of image (inner hereafter) where many sources are detected.
-On the right panel the noise of the outer part (outer hereafter), which is typically source-free, is considered (see "Validation of processed data products: Continuum" for more details).
+On the right panel the noise of the outer part (outer hereafter), which is typically source-free, is considered (see "V:ref:`Validation of processed data products: Continuum <cont>`" for more details).
 The median values (41.4 and 36.1 uJy, respectively) are indicated by the solid lines.
 The dashed lines and numbers in parentheses indicate the noise values that bound 68% of all values around the median.
 The median value of the inner noise is slightly larger; this is because the inner part of the image has sources and may still have minor artifacts.
 The outer noise represents the theoretical best that can be achieved with perfect imaging.
 The median outer noise is 36.1 microJy/beam and the best achievable (5th percentile) is 29.3 microJy per beam.

 The noise values skew to higher values from the median.
 This is likely because some images may still have minor imaging artifacts.
 Any issue affecting image quality will only ever increase the noise of an image.